 Like everyone else we are trying to come to terms with the fast paced changes.
 In the light of the recent announcements made by the government obviously the safety of our guests and colleagues are our highest priority right now.

-We are now closed as a public house and eat in restaurant, however we have always offered take away options from the Inn and we will be looking at expanding this option to include deliveries, especially for those who are self-isolating and need extra help in getting through the crisis.
+We are now closed as a public house and eat in restaurant, however we have always offered take away options from the Inn and have now expanded upon this option to include deliveries, especially for those who are self-isolating and need extra help in getting through the crisis.